mjg123/mjg123.github.io/_posts/2017-10-04-AppCDS-and-Clojure.md

 Again, this is a really sizeable improvement over the plain `java` invocation:
   * **62%** reduction in wall clock time
-  * **74%** reduction in total CPU time spent with AppCDS + AOT
+  * **74%** reduction in total CPU time spent

-Perhaps some of these techniques can be build into Clojure tooling in the future.
+Perhaps some of these techniques can be build into Clojure tooling in the future??

 ### Acknowlegements